Connect with us

 Meanwhile, the value of approved private building plans dropped to Sh207 billion last year from Sh210 billion in 2018 due to the suspension of the county’s technical planning committee and a lengthy downtime of the automated construction permit management system in the second half of the year.

-The e-permit system that was developed in 2011 to enhance efficiency and accountability in the processing of construction permits was operating erratically since July 1.
+The e-permit system that was developed in 2011 to enhance efficiency and accountability in the processing of construction permits has been operating erratically since July 1.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.